 -e +0: exit after one error “you don’t need this now.”

--T 20s: Since this option is to turn off the program when it reads errors for 20 seconds.
+-T 60s: This option is to turn off the program when it reads errors for 60 seconds.
 This will enable you to turn the program off if you hit on errors.
 The first 1% of the drive is essential so wait with this.
 As it writes an error.
+“You can also write 25500 which is the time of a day, sometimes a retry will allocate error space.
+And mark it as an error” “These errors might be fixed by unknown reasons in the drive”

 -M: because of this, you can later use